Doc Holliday: Final days and death

-Service
+Memorial service

 The Glenwood Springs Ute Chief of November 12, 1887, wrote in its obituary that Holliday had been baptized in the Catholic Church.
 This was based on correspondence written between Holliday and his cousin, Sister Mary Melanie, a Catholic nun.
 No baptismal record has been found in either St. Stephen's Catholic Church in Glenwood Springs or at the Annunciation Catholic Church in nearby Leadville.

 Holliday's mother had been raised a Methodist and later joined a Presbyterian church (her husband's faith), but objected to the Presbyterian doctrine of predestination and re-converted to Methodism publicly before she died, saying that she wanted her son John to know what she believed.
 Holliday himself was later to say that he had joined a Methodist church in Dallas.
 At the end of his life, Holliday had struck up friendships with both a Catholic priest, Father E.T.
 Downey, and a Presbyterian minister, Rev. W.S.
 Randolph, in Glenwood Springs.
 When he died, Father Downey was out of town, and so Rev. Randolph presided over the burial at 4 p.m. on the same day that Holliday died.
 The services were reportedly attended by "many friends".